 - Expiration: Delete objects after a specified period.
 CoreWeave AI Object Storage handles deletion automatically.
 If multiple rules apply, the earliest expiration wins.

-- Noncurrent Version Expiration: For versioned buckets, remove older object versions after a defined count or time.
+- Noncurrent version expiration: For versioned buckets, remove older object versions after a defined count or time.

 | Rule | Definition |